 Going for regular short walks can help build up your energy levels after treatment.
 You can slowly build up the amount of exercise you do to improve your lung and heart health.
 Being more physically active can help reduce stress.
 It can also help keep your weight at a healthy level.

-Our booklet Physical activity and cancer has more information about keeping active and includes tips to help you get started (see page 110).
+Our Move more pack has more information about keeping active and includes tips to help you get started (see page 110).

 Drink sensibly

 NHS guidelines suggest that both men and women should: